Understanding the Overlap Between Trauma and ADHD

 No single tool currently separates the conditions with perfect clarity.

-Rather than trying to pin down an exact statistic, clinicians look at the pattern of symptoms, the timeline of onset, and the context in which behaviours appear.
+Rather than trying to pin down an exact statistic, clinicians look at the pattern of symptoms, the timeline of onset, and the context in which behaviors appear.

 How Clinicians Differentiate Trauma From ADHD